nikitasharma1/Log-Analysis/README.md

 # Log Analysis Project

-To build an internal reporting tool for a newspaper site, that will use information from the database to discover what kind of articles the site's readers like.
+The purpose of this project is to build an internal reporting tool for a newspaper site, that will use information from the database to discover what kind of articles the site's readers like.

+The project currently answers the following questions:

+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?

 ## Prerequisites